-For those eager to explore the many lakes of the Sunshine Coast, freshwater fishing licenses can be conveniently obtained either online from the BC Government or in-person from specific vendors in Gibsons and Powell River.
+For those eager to explore the many lakes of the Sunshine Coast, freshwater fishing licenses can be conveniently obtained online from the BC Government.

 Information about freshwater fishing licenses and regulations can be found on BC Government’s Freshwater Fishing page.
 Even if you already have your licence, it is important to stay up-to-date on regional information and in-season changes that may be new.
 You can also download a digital copy of the Freshwater Regulations Synopsis to refer to while you’re out in the field.

 The BC Government’s Freshwater Fishing page includes information on things such as:

 - Conservation Surcharges

 Check out this handy list of 5 questions you should be able to answer before you set out for a day of fishing:

 - What You Need to Know – 5 Questions

 Looking for more information on fishing in BC?
 Check out the following resources:

 - Fishing BC – Discover fishing trip ideas, videos, and more.

 - Fisheries and Oceans Canada – Information on tidal waters fishing in the Pacific Region